skrey/yellow-extensions/plugins/stats/README.md

 How to create statistics?
 -------------------------
 The statistics are available at the [command line](https://github.com/datenstrom/yellow/wiki/Yellow-CLI).
-It shows referring sites and popular content.
+It shows referring sites, popular content and error pages.
 Go to your Yellow installation, where the yellow.php is.
 Type `php yellow.php stats`, you can add optional days and file name.
 There's a spam filter to remove unwanted sites.

 This plugins analyses your web server logfiles, use [Piwik](https://github.com/datenstrom/yellow-extensions/tree/master/plugins/piwik) for more detailed statistics.